-7.0 BASIC STANDARDS

-- 7.01 All equipment must function properly, be readily accessible and be of a type, size and capacity suitable and adequate for the intended use and the size of the yacht. - 7.02 All trailer yachts shall have self-righting hulls, be strongly built and sufficiently constructed that water can be prevented from entering the cabin or bilge in the event of a knock-down.
-They shall be properly rigged and ballasted, be fully seaworthy and shall meet the standards as set forth herein. - 7.03 Rudders shall be secured to the hull so that the gudgeons and pintles cannot become disengaged when the hull is inverted.
+7.0 Basic standards D 7.01 All equipment must function properly, be readily accessible and be of a type, size and capacity suitable and adequate for the intended use and the size of the yacht.
+X X X 7.02 All trailer yachts shall have self-righting hulls, be strongly built and sufficiently constructed that water can be prevented from entering the cabin or bilge in the event of a knockdown.
+They shall be properly rigged and ballasted, be fully seaworthy and shall meet the standards as set forth herein.
+X X X 7.03 Rudders shall be secured to the hull so that the gudgeons and pintles cannot become disengaged when the hull is inverted.
+X X X 7.04 Tiller and rudder blades if not permanently attached to the rudder stock shall be secured to it by a pin or lashing while the yacht is on the water.
+X X X 7.05 Centreboards shall be so mounted that they remain in the case regardless of the attitude of the hull.
+X X X 7.06 Centreboards shall be capable of being locked down where the SRI is reliant upon ballast in the centreboard.
+X X X 7.07 All heavy items of equipment shall be adequately secured to maintain their position in the event of a knockdown or capsize.
+X X X 7.08 Ballast shall be securely fastened or contained and water-ballasted boats shall carry full ballast tanks at all times while sailing.
+X X X 7.09 Washboards or effective waterproof covers capable of closing off the cabin area shall be carried.
+X X X